 Don’t brush this injury off though, the rotator cuff is really important for shoulder health.
+Movereover, there are easy and effective exercises for rotator cuff injury that you can perform from the comfort of your own home!
 Dynamic shoulder stability is directly influenced by the rotator cuff muscles.
 When the rotator cuff muscles are activated, they contribute to shoulder joint stability via compressive and downward shear forces.
 The bigger muscles like your deltoid contribute to a lot of upward shear force that the rotator cuff has to work against.
 The easiest analogy to visualize this is to think of a golf ball on a golf tee.
 When you compress the golf ball against the tee with your thumb and fingers so it doesn’t fall off, you’re doing the work of the rotator cuff muscles!

 A rotator cuff injury can lead to pain, which can inhibit the rotator cuff muscles from activating and doing their job.
 The loss of compressive and downward shear force can lead to excessive, unwanted motion of the humeral head in the shoulder joint and subacromial space that can stress other structures including bone, cartilage, ligaments, joint capsule, biceps tendon, or further damage to the rotator cuff muscles and tendons.
 This is why it is not uncommon for people with rotator cuff issues to develop subacromial pain syndrome (SAPS) and experience/report ‘impingement’ symptoms due to excessive upward movement of the humeral head.